trussrod/datasig.io/README.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/sigifredocastro)
 - 📧 Email me at: sigicb@gmail.com

-_Thanks for stopping by! ⭐ Feel free to explore my repositories or reach out if you'd like to collaborate._
+_Thanks for stopping by! ⭐ Feel free to explore my projects or reach out if you'd like to collaborate._